SMX Playoff Round 1 in North Carolina is a Day Race, Here is the Schedule - Racer X

 On Friday for each SMX there will be a pre-race press conference (11 a.m. local time) and two free practice sessions for both classes (12:15 p.m. local time).

 On Saturday, qualifying can still be seen on Race Day Live beginning at 9:30 a.m.
 EDT/6:30 a.m.
 PDT on Peacock.
 There will be a pre-race show at 2:30 p.m.
 EDT/11:30 a.m.
 PDT on Peacock.
-Live coverage will start at 3 p.m.
+Live coverage of the motos will start at 3 p.m.
 EDT/12 p.m.
 PDT on USA and Peacock.
 Below is the full broadcast schedule.

 - SuperMotocross